Knitting Supplies: Detailed List of Products for the Beginner Knitter

 – ELIZABETH ZIMMERMANN

 Here are some quick links to the supplies discussed on this page.
-These are all not necessary for your first few projects, but as you get more "into" knitting, you'll find them to be very helpful.
-I have some links below if you are interested in finding pricing and availability.
+These are not all necessary for your first few projects, but as you get more "into" knitting, you'll find them to be very helpful.
+I have included some links below for those interested in pricing and availability.
+Since the two main items you will need to learn to knit are yarn and needles, I have devoted an entire page to each.
+Check out these resources or keep reading for a short introduction to what you need to know.

 Yarn